1961 NBA playoffs

 The 1961 NBA playoffs was the postseason tournament of the National Basketball Association's 1960-61 season.
 The tournament concluded with the Eastern Division champion Boston Celtics defeating the Western Division champion St. Louis Hawks 4 games to 1 in the NBA Finals.

 The Lakers made the playoffs for the first time after moving to Los Angeles.
-They were one game away from their first Finals in L.A. as the St. Louis Hawks defeat them.
+They were one game away from their first Finals in L.A., as the St. Louis Hawks defeated them four games to three in the western division finals.

 The Division Semifinals were extended from a best-of-three to a best-of-five series.